Penrose-Library/Archives-Website/content/pages/about.md

 ## Donations and Transfers

 The Archives selectively accepts gifts of regional manuscript collections and rare books.
 Donations require completing a [Deed of Gift](http://works.whitman.edu/archives-deed-of-gift).
-Questions about donations can be directed to Emily Pearson.
+Questions about donations can be directed to Alexis Hickey.

 Transfers of College Records from offices on campus are accepted when accompanied by a [Records Transfer Form](http://works.whitman.edu/archives-records-transfer).
-Questions about College Records can be directed to Emily Pearson.
+Questions about College Records can be directed to Alexis Hickey.
 We are not looking for donations of Yearbooks (Waiilatpu) or Pioneer Newspapers as we have complete collections.